-For example, legal cannabis strains, like those used for medical marijuana prescriptions, are bred to contain high levels of CBD as it’s this compound that works in synergy with the THC for a more full-body effect.
+For example, legal cannabis strains, like those used for medical marijuana prescriptions, are bred to contain high levels of CBD as it’s this compound that works in synergy with other cannabinoids like terpenes and flavonoids (see “entourage effect“) as well as THC to create a more full-body effect.

 However, now, with much advancement in medical research, and increasingly liberal state-level cannabis laws, the nation, and the world, are becoming more attuned to the more subtle, day-to-day benefits of CBD.